Designing for Designers: A DesignOps Service Solution

 Visualization of siloed processes where Sales feedback struggled to reach Product teams, Design received late PRD handoffs, and Engineering faced compressed timelines.

-Key Issues:
+Key Components:

 A presentation during the workshop highlighting the 'As-Is' process map, revealing tangled communication channels and inefficiencies in the existing workflow between Sales, CRM, and customers.